|

 1979 , The name of the church was changed from

 the Disco Methodist Protestant Church to Hope United Methodist Church.
-By this time the word disco had taken on new meaning
+By this time the word "disco" had taken on a new meaning

 1980 , The old house that sat on the south side